krfdoc/krfdoc.github.io/_posts/2022-11-10-plex_notes.md

 ### CIFS/SMB Mounting (Section still needs work)

 See fstab file examples.
-Watch permissions, but haven't figured out completely yet.
-I've been using open/guest privledges
+Watch permissions, but the UID (and therefor user/grp) is applied on the fstab file.
+I've been using open/guest privledges, but once I assigned the plex user (by adding it's UID) to the fstab file, plex has been operating great with the share.
+I can now delete system files from the UI.

 Need to mount using "sudo mount -a" afer fstab cool. cool?

 ```bash